Devajuice/flixet/README.md

 - **Quick Access**: Add/remove items with one click from any page
 - **Smart Management**: Automatically prevents duplicates
 - **Visual Feedback**: See which items are already in your watchlist

+### Continue Watching

+- **Episode Tracking**: Remembers the last season and episode for TV shows
+- **Deep Linking**: Clicking a continue watching item takes you directly to the right episode
+- **Progress Simulation**: Tracks viewing progress for quick resuming

 ### Search Functionality